 Sluggo Smith doll, 14"

-wide open smiling mouth with two lower teeth, dimples, molded hair,
+wide open smiling mouth with tongue and two lower teeth, cheek dimples, cloth body

 1958 Aver Baby doll, 24"

-at shoulders and hips, designed by Grace Drayton, registered trademark
+at shoulders and hips, registered trademark and designed by Grace Drayton, distributed by George Borgfeldt, doll mark

 inside an oval.